 "Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!"
 And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power Be to Him who sits on the throne, And to the Lamb, forever and ever!"
 Then the four living creatures said, "Amen!"
 And the twenty-four elders fell down and worshiped Him who lives forever and ever.

 Daniel 8 was fulfilled by Christ.
 The taking away of the "daily sacrifice " by the "little horn" was fulfilled in the crucifixion of our Lord.
-Christ is the true "daily", the eternal sacrifice for sin of which the Old Testament daily sacrifices for sin were merely a shadow.
-It was Rome through her representative, Herod the governor of Palestine, who was the "little horn" of Daniel 7 and 8.
+Christ is the true "daily", the eternal sacrifice for sin of which the Old Testament daily sacrifices and continual burnt offerings for sin were merely a shadow.
+It was Rome through her representative, Herod the governor of Palestine appointed by Rome, who was the "little horn" of Daniel 7 and 8.
 In Daniel's apocalyptic symbolism, Christ is the "sanctuary" or temple which was "cast down".
 He is the "truth" which was cast to the ground.
 He is the true "daily", the sin offering, which was "taken away".

 Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up.
 20 Then said the Jews, Forty and six years was this temple in building, and wilt thou rear it up in three days?
 21 But he spake of the temple of his body.
 John 2:19-21

-The "sanctuary" was "restored" to its rightful state at Christ's glorious resurrection and ascension into heaven where He now reigns and judges the nations.
-(Dan.
-8:14 ).
+The "sanctuary" was "restored" to its rightful state and vindicated at Christ's glorious resurrection, ascension into heaven, and enthronement as King of Kings and Lord of Lords.
+This is the meaning of the apocalyptic symbolism of "the cleansing of the sanctuary" mentioned in Daniel 8:14.
+He now reigns and judges the nations.

-These three commands were accomplished by the date of 457 BC.
-From this date of 457 BC to the year of AD.
-34 is exactly 490 years.
+These three commands were finally accomplished in the decree of Artexerxes by the date of 457 BC.
+From this date of Artexerxes' decree in 457 BC to the year of AD.
+34 there are exactly 490 years.
 Within the last "week" of the seventy weeks, AD 28 to AD 34 the Messianic mission of Jesus Christ was fulfilled.
 Within the 2520 days of this final week (7 years X 360 days per year = 2520 days) 1260 of these days were allotted for the incarnate Christ to proclaim that the "time was fulfilled" for the kingdom of God to be established and Satan's kingdom to be over-thrown.